Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Introduction

 One possible manifestation of unpredictability in chaotic or stochastic systems is the loss of memory of ensembles on their initial state as they converge to the statistical {\mk equilibrium} of the system.
-In other words, \emph{mixing} \cite[Chap.~4]{Lasota1994} occurs when densities propagated by the transfer semigroup dual to the Markov semigroup \cite[Sect.~2.1]{Chekroun_al_RP2} converge to a {\mk unique} statistical {\mk equilibrium}, or invariant measure, in e.g.~the total variation norm.
-Conditions ensuring a Markov process to be mixing {\mk in the total variation norm} have been {\mk recalled in \cite[Theorem 2.1]{Chekroun_al_RP2}} and rely on the strong Feller and irreducibility properties of the Markov semigroup.
-Moreover, as discussed in e.g.~\cite[Remark 2.2]{Chekroun_al_RP2}, {\mk a Markov process that is mixing with respect to an invariant measure $\mu$ has its} \emph{correlation function}
+In other words, \emph{mixing}~\cite[Chap.~4]{Lasota1994} occurs when densities propagated by the transfer semigroup dual to the Markov semigroup converge to a {\mk unique} statistical {\mk equilibrium}, or invariant measure, in e.g.~the total variation norm.
+Conditions ensuring a Markov process to be mixing {\mk in the total variation norm} have been {\mk recalled in~\cite[Theorem 4]{Chekroun_al_RP2}} and rely on the strong Feller and irreducibility properties of the Markov semigroup.
+Moreover, as discussed in e.g.~\cite[Remark 1-(i)]{Chekroun_al_RP2}, {\mk a Markov process that is mixing with respect to an invariant measure $\mu$ has its} \emph{correlation function}

-{\mk that decays asymptotically to zero in time}, for any observables $f$ and $g$ {\mk lying} respectively in $L^1_\mu$ and $L^\infty_\mu$; {\mk see \cite[Theorem 2.4]{Chekroun_al_RP2}.} Together with their Fourier transform, the power spectra, sample estimates of correlation functions are often used in physics, to study the variability of the system.
+{\mk that decays asymptotically to zero in time}, for any observables $f$ and $g$ {\mk lying} in $L^2_\mu(\mathbb{R}^2)$.
+Together with their Fourier transform, the power spectra, sample estimates of correlation functions are often used in physics, to study the variability of the system.
 It is thus important to relate such evolution of the statistics to the dynamics of the system.

-The essential point here is that, as {\mk discussed} in \cite{Chekroun_al_RP2}, the spectrum of the generator of the Markov semigroup {\mk $P_t$ in \eqref{eq:BKEGeneral}}, referred to as the \emph{mixing spectrum}, gives a complete characterization of the evolution of observables.
-In particular, it allows one to decompose the correlation functions into several components with different decay rates; {\mk see \cite[Corollary 2.1]{Chekroun_al_RP2}}.
-For example, if all the eigenvalues $\lambda_j, j \ge 0$ of the generator are simple, then the correlation function can be decomposed into the weighted sum of {\mk complex} exponentials \cite[Eq.~(2.85)]{Chekroun_al_RP2}
+The essential point here is that, as {\mkr shown} in~\cite[Theorem~1]{Chekroun_al_RP2}, the spectrum of the generator $K$ of the Markov semigroup {\mk $P_t$ in $L^2_\mu(\mathbb{R}^2)$ associated with~\eqref{eq:BKEGeneral}}, referred to as the \emph{Ruelle-Pollicott (RP) spectrum}, gives a complete characterization of the evolution of observables.
+In particular, it allows one to decompose the correlation functions into several components with different decay rates {\mkr directly related to the RP eigenvalues}; {\mk see~\cite[Corollary 1]{Chekroun_al_RP2}}.
+For example, if the spectrum of the generator is only composed of eigenvalues $\lambda_j, j \ge 0$ (as in the case of the stochastic Hopf, Sect.~\ref{sec:stochastic_hopf}) and if these eigenvalues are simple, then the correlation function can be decomposed into the weighted sum of complex exponentials~\cite[Eq.~(2.13)]{Chekroun_al_RP2}

 with weights given by